usnistgov/O-RAN-Testbed-Automation/OpenAirInterface_Testbed/RAN_Intelligent_Controllers/Flexible-RIC/README.md

 - **KPM Monitor xApp (xapp_kpm_moni, revised xApp)**:
   - Run with `./run_xapp_kpm_moni.sh`.
   - Sets `XAPP_DURATION=-1` to run indefinitely and include new metrics (see below).
-    - Pre-existing metrics from OpenAirInterface:
+    - List of metrics printed to console for each UE sample:
       ```console
       DRB.PdcpSduVolumeDL (kb) - Downlink volume of the UE since the last sample
       DRB.PdcpSduVolumeUL (kb) - Uplink volume of the UE since the last sample